zbentley/bash-tricks/range/README.md

 This function reports an error (prints an error message to STDERR, prints nothing to STDOUT, and returns a nonzero value) if the supplied arguments are invalid _or_ if the supplied range is invalid according to Bash's rules for ranges.
 For example, `range {A..z}` is valid, but `range {a..0}` is not.
 This is determined by Bash, not this function.

 Ranges will be "combined" by Bash where possible, so behavior like `{$one..10}{a..z}` is possible, but requires all brace expressions after the first one to be quoted.
-See the "Limitations" section for more info.
+See the "Limitations" section for more info.g

 ### `rangeifs ARGS`